 In addition, as a Black mom whose family was once slaves, I can recall through teachings of the slavery era where overseers used public hangings to deter slaves from running away.
 So, any radical transparency principles that call people “overseers” and use terms like “public hangings” to belittle people, in my opinion, will NEVER be acceptable to any Black parent of Black students.
 Let me be very clear, Mr. Dalio’s teachings, if true, in my opinion, appear to dehumanize all who work for him, and this type of leadership will NEVER be okay to expose to any of our public-school children.

-I need to be very clear again, as a mom of a daughter that would fall under the age criteria of this so-called private-public Partnership for Connecticut, I would never want Mr. Dalio choosing the consultants for any part of any interactions that engage our public school children.
-Our state has background checks and requirements regarding contractors working in our state for reasons to ensure safeguards for our children and the public’s interest and since our lawmakers bypassed those safeguards by exempting the Dalio’s more private than public entity from public transparency, he most definitely should not gain access to our public school children or tax dollars to be used for his personal social experiment slush fund!
-The Vanity Fair article sums it up like this: For those of you keeping up at home, Bridgewater apparently:
+I need to be very clear again, as a mom of a daughter that would fall under the age criteria of this so-called private-public Partnership for Connecticut, I would never want Mr. Dalio choosing the consultants for any part of any interactions that engage our public school children without public input.
+Our state has background checks and requirements regarding contractors working in our state for reasons to ensure safeguards for our children and the public’s interest and since our lawmakers bypassed those safeguards by exempting the Dalio’s more private than public entity from public transparency, he most definitely should not gain full non-transparent access to our public school children or tax dollars to be used for his personal social experiment slush fund!

 Furthermore, this private/public Partnership for Connecticut behaves like a state quasi-public governmental entity carrying out its public policies and objectives which should mean they are subject to Freedom of Information Act (FOIA) requests from the public.